Front Office Staff

 Fanta is from Viroqua, WI. and resides in Rochester, MN.

 Brady Johnson is in his first season with the Rochester Honkers, but second consecutive season within the Northwoods League.
-The Cannon Falls, Minn. native, and soon to be Winona State University graduate, served as a ticket sales coordinator for the La Crosse Loggers during the 2018 season.
+The Cannon Falls, Minn. native, and Winona State University graduate, served as a ticket sales coordinator for the La Crosse Loggers during the 2018 season.
 Johnson, who also is the co-founder of the WSU Sports Business Association, will lead the Honkers ticket staff in coordinating all season ticket, specialty ticket package and single game ticket purchases.
+Brady has had a passion for baseball since he was a kid, and working in the baseball industry is a genuine dream come true for him.

 Brandon Oswald is in the midst of his third season in the Northwoods League, including his first as the creative and social media director of the Honkers.
 Oswald, a Sparta, Wisc. native and recent graduate from Viterbo University (La Crosse, Wisc.), began his NWL career in the summer of 2017 with the La Crosse Loggers helping spearhead the in-game entertainment.
 He has since taken the reigns as the marketing and social media director for not only the Honkers, but serves in the same role for the Loggers and Mankato MoonDogs where he also creates all graphical content for the video boards located in their respective markets.